Skip to main content

 We are always open to suggestions of additional extensions that can be useful to many of our customers, and there are a few that can be enabled on request if you need them.
 For any extensions not on the list of approved extensions, make a request through Aiven Ideas.
 Be sure to include:

-• which extension is requested
+• Which extension is requested

-• which database service and user database should have them
+• Which database service and user database should have them

 warning